Aharobot/maxwell/maxwell/docs/bom.md

 18  |4   | [4-40 Lock Washer](http://www.mcmaster.com/#95584a200/=u4n3cc) | $2.29 (100pk) | Used to install upright holder to base.
 19  |11  | 3/8" 4-40 Standoff | ? | Used to mount Etherbotix, power board and torso motor driver.

-Components for the Torso Lift:
+Components for the Torso and Head:

 Line|Qty | Description                        | Est. Cost | Notes
 ----|----|------------------------------------|-----------|-------